If Alan Noble had his way, all publicly funded information, including scientific data, would be released under permissive licencing.

 Alan’s message caused a stir and ensured an lively evening of discussion about data sharing and re-use, and the challenges and opportunities this presents.

-It was a perfect lead-in to Wednesday’s full-day session that introduced delegates to TERN’s diverse data infrastructure, and the ways that it can be used to support ecosystem science and management across the country.
+It was a perfect lead-in to Wednesday’s full-day session that introduced delegates to TERN’s diverse data infrastructure, and the ways that it can be used to support ecosystem studies and management across the country.
 Strong interest in the session clearly showed that our ecosystem scientists and managers are using this kind of infrastructure to support their work and open new opportunities.
 The final interactive session of the day allowed delegates to get their hands ‘dirty’, trying out a range of TERN’s data infrastructure and chatting with the creators of these new tools.

 At the well-attended data infrastructure session, Peter Wilson from CSIRO and the TERN soils facility and Mark Westoby from the TERN Board check out TERN soils data infrastructure (above) and (below)